Find Affordable College Courses

 $12,595 Average Tuition & Fees

-Kean University ranked #8 on this year’s Best Value Economics Schools in New Jersey list.
-Kean is a fairly large public school located in the suburb of Union.
+Kean University came in at #8 in this year’s edition of the Best Value Economics Schools in New Jersey ranking.
+Kean is a large public school located in the suburb of Union.

 The average tuition and fees for an in-state undergraduate at Kean are $12,595 a year.
 The average amount in student loans that economics majors at Kean take out is $27,302.